abalashov/eamt2026-eval-tutorial/README.md

 8. Click **Evaluate MT**, hold your breath...
 9. Download the bar charts (PNG), the score tables (`mateo-evaluation.xlsx` and `mateo-evaluation-ci.xlsx`), and the sentence-level COMET file (`mateo-sentences.xlsx`) — we'll work through them together in Part 3.

 ---

+## MATEO outputs

+The four "worst-case scenario" subdirectories in `MATEO_outputs/` are reserved for the MATEO outputs for our evaluation sets.
+These outputs will be provided shortly before the tutorial as a back-up for those who encounter any issues with the MATEO web interface, for any reason.

+---